Residents can use the City's GIS Viewer to determine if your property has any existing elevation data.

 An Elevation Certificate is an important tool that documents your building's elevation

 If you live in a Special Flood Hazard Area, you should provide an Elevation Certificate to your insurance agent to obtain flood insurance and ensure that your premium accurately reflects your risk.
 An Elevation Certificate can also help you make decisions about rebuilding and mitigation after a disaster.
-For more information about Elevation Certificates, visit the Franklin-Southampton Community Development Office located at 207 West Second Avenue Franklin, Virginia 23851, call us at 757-562-8580, or email firstname.lastname@example.org.
+For more information about Elevation Certificates, visit the City of Franklin Community Development Office located at 207 West Second Avenue Franklin, Virginia 23851, call us at 757-562-8580, or email firstname.lastname@example.org

 How to obtain an Elevation Certificate